alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 authors at the same time as the data collection paper.
 The data are checked automatically for validity, and the validation report passed to reviewers.
-On publication, the data are made available for download from the page for the paper.
+On publication, the data are made available for download from the Web page for the paper.

 The XYZ Project has developed additional tools to support workflows like these.^[XYZ Project blog, URL: <https://projectxyz.wordpress.com/>.]